6 Things I learned about swimwear from designing my own swim line

 Naming the swimsuits is the most fun part

 I had so much fun naming each of the suits in our Jetset collection.
 I decided that they were all going to be named after beautiful destinations around the world (naturally), so that you all could wear them in beautiful destinations around the world!
 I loved matching each suit’s “personality” to a bunch of beautiful places around the world.
-From The Zanzibar to the Rio, these suits will have you wanting to book a flight somewhere exotic, stat.
+From The Hamptons to the Rio, these suits will have you wanting to book a flight somewhere exotic, stat.

 We’ve all been reading size charts all wrong.